 "Make no mistake, this battle is about self-determination by women of the direction and course of their lives and their family’s lives.
 Abortion is about women’s hopes and dreams.
 Abortion is a matter of survival for women.”

-The day that Dr. Tiller was assassinated, the National Network of Abortion Funds received hundreds of calls and emails from former patients, former colleagues, from his friends, all asking us to do something.
+The day that Dr. Tiller was assassinated, the National Network of Abortion Funds received many calls and emails from former patients, former colleagues, from his friends, all asking us to do something.
 We answered by creating the George Tiller Memorial Abortion Fund to celebrate the life and legacy of this man who believed above all in honoring women's lives and futures.
 And on the very next day at the office, we received a donation from Dr. Tiller himself, mailed on the Friday before his death.

 Within just a few weeks, the Fund raised more than $70,000 to help the same women to whom Dr. Tiller had dedicated his life.
 Through the Fund, and through you, Dr. Tiller’s legacy lives on.